-- (3) There shall be provided an effective power ventilation system sufficient to give at least 6 air changes per hour, except as provided in subsection (21) where there shall be at least 10 air changes per hour, which shall comply with the following provisions- - (a) it shall be separate from other ventilation systems and shall be in operation at all times; - (b) ventilation ducts serving such spaces capable of being effectively sealed shall be separated for each such space; and - (c) the system shall be capable of being controlled from a position outside such spaces. - (4) The ventilation system shall be such as to prevent air stratification and the formation of air pockets. - (5) Means shall be provided on the navigation bridge to indicate any loss of the required ventilating capacity. - (6) Arrangements shall be provided to permit a rapid shutdown and effective closure of the ventilation system from outside of the space in case of fire, taking into account the weather and sea conditions. - (7) Ventilation ducts, including dampers, shall be made of steel and ventilation ducts that pass through other horizontal zones or machinery spaces shall be "A-60" class steel ducts.

-- (8) Permanent openings in the side plating, the ends or deckhead of the space shall be so situated that a fire in the garage space does not endanger stowage areas and embarkation stations for survival craft and rescue boats where no lifeboats are carried and accommodation spaces, service spaces and control stations in superstructures and deckhouses above the garage spaces. - (9) Except as provided in subsection (21), electrical equipment and wiring shall be of a type suitable for use in an explosive petrol and air mixture.41 - (10) Electrical equipment and wiring, if installed in an exhaust ventilation duct, shall be of a type approved for use in explosive petrol and air mixtures and the outlet from any exhaust duct shall be sited in a safe position, having regard to other possible sources of ignition. - (11) Other equipment which may constitute a source of ignition of flammable vapours shall not be permitted. - (12) Smoking shall not be permitted and "No-Smoking" signs are to be prominently displayed. - (13) Scuppers, piping and drainage connections for the space are to be non-combustible and shall not be led to machinery or other spaces where sources of ignition may be present. - (14) Garage spaces are not to give direct access to any space other than a fuel store or lockers used within the space, unless provided with a lobby in accordance with the fire integrity requirements of Tables 6.1 and 6.2 and the provisions of section 2.6 with respect to Load Lines are also to be complied as with as applicable. - (15) There shall be provided a fixed fire detection and fire alarm system complying with the requirements of the Fire Safety Systems Code and with the following provisions- - (a) the fixed fire detection system shall be capable of rapidly detecting the onset of fire; - (b) the type of detectors and their spacing and location shall be to the satisfaction of the Administration, taking into account the effects of ventilation and other relevant factors; and - (c) after being installed, the system shall be tested under normal ventilation conditions and shall give an overall response time to the satisfaction of the Administration.
+- (3) There shall be provided an effective power ventilation system sufficient to give at least 6 air changes per hour, except as provided in subsection (21) where there shall be at least 10 air changes per hour, which shall comply with the following provisions- - (a) it shall be separate from other ventilation systems and shall be in operation at all times; - (b) ventilation ducts serving such spaces capable of being effectively sealed shall be separated for each such space; and - (c) the system shall be capable of being controlled from a position outside such spaces. - (4) The ventilation system shall be such as to prevent air stratification and the formation of air pockets. - (5) Means shall be provided on the navigation bridge to indicate any loss of the required ventilating capacity. - (6) Arrangements shall be provided to permit a rapid shutdown and effective closure of the ventilation system from outside of the space in case of fire, taking into account the weather and sea conditions. - (7) Ventilation ducts, including dampers, shall be made of steel and ventilation ducts that pass through other horizontal zones or machinery spaces shall be "A-60" class steel ducts. - (8) Permanent openings in the side plating, the ends or deckhead of the space shall be so situated that a fire in the garage space does not endanger stowage areas and embarkation stations for survival craft and rescue boats where no lifeboats are carried and accommodation spaces, service spaces and control stations in superstructures and deckhouses above the garage spaces. - (9) Except as provided in subsection (21), electrical equipment and wiring shall be of a type suitable for use in an explosive petrol and air mixture.47 - (10) Electrical equipment and wiring, if installed in an exhaust ventilation duct, shall be of a type approved for use in explosive petrol and air mixtures and the outlet from any exhaust duct shall be sited in a safe position, having regard to other possible sources of ignition. - (11) Other equipment which may constitute a source of ignition of flammable vapours shall not be permitted.

-41 Refer to the recommendations of the International Electrotechnical Commission, in particular publication 60079.
+47 Refer to the recommendations of the International Electrotechnical Commission, in particular publication 60079.